How to fix 404 errors in Laravel application authenication

 Introduction

 I like to tinker around with technology.
 I think that much will be evident from my website and the type of posts that I write here.
 Sometime back, I was trying to play around with a Raspberry Pi.
 It was a RPi zero so it didn't have a lot of capabilities, but I figured out that I could run Raspbian Buster or Debian Buster on it and also ran this website on it till recently when I migrated it to AWS.
-While playing around with RPi zero, I discovered and created a bootable usb drive on Mac using diskutil and dd.
-The same process also work for creating a bootable SD card.

 The problem